pyfar/gallery/docs/community/contributing.rst

 Contributing
 ============

 These are the pyfar-wide contributing guidelines.
-For package specific guidelines please visit the github page for that package, which is linked from *code* buttons on `pyfar.org <https://pyfar.org>`_
+For package specific guidelines please visit the documentation for that package, which is linked from *Docs* buttons on `pyfar.org <https://pyfar.org>`_

 Pull Request Guidelines
 -----------------------